-Sciatica is a type of nerve pain that radiates down the back into the hip and leg.
-It often goes away in a few weeks, but for some people, the condition is chronic.
+Sciatica is a type of nerve pain that radiates down the back into the hip and leg, usually because of a herniated disk.
+It often goes away in a few weeks, but can become chronic.

-Sciatica that lasts more than 3 months or that goes away and comes back may be chronic sciatica.
+Sciatica that lasts more than 3 months or that goes away and comes back may be chronic.

 Chronic sciatica is a long-term condition that can cause ongoing pain.
 It is more difficult to treat than acute (short-term) sciatica, but several remedies can offer relief.

-Another risk factor is spinal stenosis, a condition that causes the spinal column to narrow.
+Another risk factor is spinal stenosis, which causes the spinal column to narrow.

 Doctors do not know why some cases of sciatica become chronic.

-However, people who have a herniated disk from an injury may develop the same injury again, especially if they continue repeating the movements that led to it.
+However, people with a herniated disk from an injury may develop the same injury again, especially if they continue repeating the movements that led to it.

-People with chronic inflammatory conditions, such as rheumatoid arthritis, may notice that their sciatica flares when their condition gets worse.
+People with chronic inflammatory conditions, such as rheumatoid arthritis, may notice that their sciatica flares when their condition worsens.

-Treating the underlying condition may help treat the sciatica.
+Treating the underlying condition may help treat sciatica.

 An infection in or around the spine can cause an